WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Resistor_Power_Rating/index.md

 ## Power Rating

-In addition to amount of resistance, resistors have another other important characteristic that describe them: _power rating_.
+In addition to amount of resistance, resistors have another important characteristic that describes them: _power rating_.

 When power flows through a resistor, some of the energy is converted into heat.
 The amount of heat a resistor can safely dissipate is characterized by its power rating, and is specified in wattage.

-Most common resistors have a power rating between `1/8 watt` (`0.125W`), and `1 watt`.
+Most common resistors have a power rating between `1/8 watt` (`0.125W`) and `1 watt`.
 Resistors with higher power ratings are usually referred to as _power resistors_, and used specifically to dissipate power.

 <!-- TODO: get some power resistor images in here -->

 ## Power Calculation when only Voltage or Amperage and Resistance is Known

-On the last page, we learned how to calculate the amount of power (in wattage) passes through a resistor circuit by first using Ohm's law to calculate both voltage and amperage, and then calculate the power from that.
+On the last page, we learned how to calculate the amount of power (in wattage) that passes through a resistor circuit by first using Ohm's law to calculate both voltage and amperage, and then calculate the power from that.
 However, we can use a couple of power calculation laws to calculate power if we only know amperage and resistance, or voltage and resistance.

 ### Power Calculation when Amperage and Resistance is Known